TREEO solves three interrelated problems:

-Trees can be measured either manually and using the TREEO card.
+Trees are measured via image processing through the TREEO App with the TREEO card.
 Their diameter is saved in a file associated with that specific plot of land.
-In addition to the tree's diameter, its GPS location is also stored, thus providing confirmation that the tree is on that plot.
+In addition to the tree's diameter, the file also contains the tree's GPS location, thus providing confirmation that the tree is on that plot.

 The courses will cover topics such as tree species, tree maintenance, correct planting techniques, medicinal use of leaves etc. They are currently being developed.

-By sharing information about your land, we will be able to provide you with recommendations on which trees to plant, how many to plant, and spacing etc.
+By sharing information about your land with us, we'll be able to provide recommendations on which trees to plant, how many to plant, and spacing etc.

 Also, to join the project we need proof that you really own the land.

-No. At present the app cannot be used to communicate directly with TREEO.
+No. At present the app cannot be used to call TREEO.

 The timber prices displayed in the app are an indication and cannot be guaranteed.